 Best Places to Stay in Taipei

-During our time in Taipei we stayed in an apartment we booked on Booking.com.
+During our time in Taipei, we stayed in an apartment near Ximen Station, a most excellent location.
 We loved the location, in the Wanhua district.
-It was directly above Fuhong Beef Noodles restaurant, one of the best places to eat in Taipei.
+It was close to Fuhong Beef Noodles restaurant, one of the best places to eat in Taipei for authentic soup.

 Budget: We Come Hostel (super clean) or Cho Hotel 3 (free flow snack bar)

 Luxury: Hotel Resonance Taipei (modern/sleek) or The Okura Prestige Taipei (outdoor pool!)